olastor/age-plugin-sss/README.md

 # age-plugin-sss

+> [!WARNING]
-⚠️ Consider this plugin to be experimental until the version v1.0.0 is published!
-Open for feedback and improvements. ⚠️
+> Consider this plugin to be experimental until the version v1.0.0 is published!
+Open for feedback and improvements.

 ---